confucius/KanbanGuides/site/content/open-guide-to-kanban/_index.md

 slug: "open-guide-for-kanban"
 Type: "guide"
 Layout: "root"
 description: "The Open Guide to Kanban is a comprehensive resource for understanding and implementing Kanban in knowledge work contexts.
-It covers principles, practices, and real-world applications of Kanban to enhance workflow efficiency and team collaboration."
+It covers practices, and real-world applications of Kanban to enhance workflow efficiency and team collaboration."
 brand:
   bg_colour: "#38761d"
   image: "images/open-guide-to-kanban-logo.png"